Signal Aspects and Indications — Principal Running Signals

 Advanced Starter

-Intermediate starter
+Intermediate Starter

 Intermediate starters may be provided between the starter and advanced starter to split up the section into smaller sub-sections and provide finer control over train movements and shunting operations.
 Intermediate starters are placed to the rear of the fouling points of the points they protect.